sylvaincom/C-for-data-science/NN-iris-data/README.md

 Done
 ```

-Thus, we have trained our neural network on another data set!
+Thus, we have trained (thw weights of) our neural network on another data set: the Iris data set!